Beyond Bioinformatics

 Title

-Comparative analysis of various gene finders specific to Caenorhabditis elegans genome
+Comparative analysis of various gene finders specific Caenorhabditis elegans genome

 Authors